Disease Guide ·Bladder Infection ·2026

 UTI Coverage Basics

-Most policies cover bladder infection diagnosis and treatment as a standard illness.
+Most policies cover bladder infection diagnosis and treatment.
 The 14-day illness waiting period applies after enrollment.
-First-time infections are typically approved without issue.
+First-time infections are typically approved.
 Urinalysis, cultures, antibiotics, and follow-up visits are generally covered.

 Red flag · Pre-existing